QuantLet/Styleguide-and-FAQ/Styleguide.md

 "Plots the time series ..."
 4. __Keywords__ : at least 5 words (the more the merrier) from the [keyword list](http://quantnet.wiwi.hu-berlin.de/index.php?p=searchResults&w=allkeywords&sort=f) only
 4. __See also (optional)__ : mention related QuantLets
-5. __Author__ : check for existing authors on the [website](http://quantnet.hu-berlin.de/) [if new, then write [New] in this field]
+5. __Author__ : check for existing authors on the [website](http://quantnet.hu-berlin.de/) [if new, then write [New] + Author in this field]
-6. __Submitted (optional)__ : state your name and the time of submission
+6. __Submitted (optional)__ : state the name and the time of the original submission
 7. __Datafile__ : check whether all datafiles which are used in the code are listed here
 8. ___Input (optional)___ : Should contain some new info, which is not written
-in other meta-info fields
+in other metainfo fields
 9. ___Output (optional)___ : Should contain some new info, which is not written
-in other meta-info fields
+in other metainfo fields
-10. __Example (optional)__  : Should contain a list of generated plots and description, which is not written in other meta-info fields
+10. __Example (optional)__  : Should contain a list of generated plots and descriptions, which are not written in other metainfo fields

-Make sure that the provided 'Name of QuantLet' and the actual filename of your provided Codefile is identical.
+_Important_: Make sure that the provided 'Name of QuantLet' and the actual filename of your provided Codefile is identical.

 #### We use YAML to format metainfo.txt to make things easy and fast
 YAML™ (rhymes with “camel”) is a human-friendly, cross language data serialization language.
 You will use it almost intuitively.
-Thanks to YAML, there is no need to use the #-Symbol in the metainfo.txt anymore.
+Thanks to YAML, there is no need to use the #-Symbol as in Quantnet 1.0 in the metainfo anymore.
 It is even robust against redundant space in description parts although we advise to avoid these.
 Besides that, there are alternative ways on how to structure enumerations in a YAML-File.

 #### Example of complete and correct "metainfo.txt" in YAML format